.

 Jubaea

-It is a very impressive palm reaching heights of 25 m with a massive trunk up to 1.3 m diameter at the base, often thicker higher up, and with smooth bark.
-The leaves are pinnate, 3-5 m long.
-The largest indoor plant in the world is the Jubaea chilensis at Kew, England.
+It is a palm reaching heights of with a trunk up to in diameter at the base, often thicker higher up, and with smooth bark.
+The leaves are pinnate.
+The largest individual specimen of indoor plant in the world is the Jubaea chilensis at Kew, England.

-It needs mild winters, but will tolerate frosts down to about −15 C, making it one of the hardiest of pinnate-leaved palms; it will also tolerate relatively cool summers.
+It needs mild winters, but will tolerate frosts down to about as well as relatively cool summers, making it one of the hardiest of pinnate-leaved palms; this is because it grows up to above sea level in its natural habitat.
 In the wild, the tree lives almost exclusively on the steep slopes of ravines.

 References